alpkabac/sukima/RPG_TUTORIAL.md

 ## Items and Equipment
 When an enemy drops an item, this item is dropped ***on the ground***, not in your inventory
-You'll have to `!take` the item into your backpack first in order to equip it, however, multiple items can be on the ground at the same time, and the `!take` command will take the oldest one first
+You'll have to `!take` the item into your backpack first in order to equip it, however, multiple items can be on the ground at the same time, and the `!take` command will take the newest one first
 Slot numbers are mentioned in most command results when needed, in the example the item fell onto the slot `1` so the command to take it is `!take 1`:
 ![Take Command](https://i.imgur.com/ZJHLn56.png)
 (notice that the item went into the backpack slot number `0`)